 Principal listing and maintenance requirements and procedures

-The listing requirements are set forth in the Law on Securities, Decree No. 155/2020/ND-CP issued by the Government dated 31 December 2020 (Decree No. 155), Decision No. 85/QD-SGDHCM issued by the HOSE dated 19 March 2018, promulgating regulations on listing securities at the HOSE, and Decision No. 17/QD-HDTV issued by the Members' Council of the VNX dated 31 March 2022, promulgating regulations for listing securities and trading listed securities.
+The listing requirements are set forth in the Law on Securities, Decree No. 155/2020/ND-CP issued by the Government dated 31 December 2020 as amended by Decree No. 245/2025/ND-CP issued by the Government dated 11 September 2025 (Decree No. 155), Decision No. 85/QD-SGDHCM issued by the HOSE dated 19 March 2018, promulgating regulations on listing securities at the HOSE, and Decision No. 22/QD-HDTV issued by the Members' Council of the VNX dated 18 April 2025, promulgating regulations for listing securities and trading listed securities.

-Per Article 123 of Decree No. 155, other than the common listing requirements applicable for a domestic company listing on the HOSE, a foreign company is further required to meet the requirements for listing set out below:
+Per Article 123 of Decree No. 155, other than the general listing requirements applicable for a domestic company listing on the HOSE, a foreign company (foreign issuer) is further required to meet the requirements for listing set out below:

-• The securities of the foreign issuer must already have been offered for public sale in Vietnam in accordance with the securities law of Vietnam.
+• The securities registered for listing must be the securities of the foreign issuer must already have been offered for public sale in Vietnam in accordance with the securities law of Vietnam.

 • The number of securities registered for listing must correspond to the number of securities permitted to be offered for sale in Vietnam.